duckietown/book-opmanual-duckiedrone/src/building-start/software-initialization.md

-You are now ready for the first boot (https://ethidsc.atlassian.net/l/cp/EyDf1TLm).
+You are now ready for the first boot.

 ## Troubleshooting
 ```{trouble}